Community

 This course explores language as a means of looking at culture and cultural continuity.
 Students will explore how cultural knowledge, values and worldviews are embedded in language and other forms of communication and expression, as well as methods of knowledge translation and transmission.
 Using Xaad Kil - the Haida language - as a framing device, students will examine the integral connections between language, culture, history, land and resilience.

-HGSE 373 - Community Planning and Development for Resilience
+HGSE 373 - Community Planning and Development for Resilience Seminar

 Community resilience is influenced by proactive community members, planning and development processes, community problem solving and active leadership to strengthen community cohesion around a common vision.
 This course examines the challenges and opportunities of developing and diversifying resilient resource dependent cross-cultural, rural communities using case studies with a focus on Haida Gwaii’s comprehensive community planning process.
+This course meets once a week on Friday throughout the semester program.